Are you on a budget and looking for a reasonably priced massage chair that will do the job without costing you an arm and a leg?

 Wrapping up our MCombo massage chair review, we end with the company’s top-of-the-line offering: The 6160-008.

-It is clear that the company tried to pull out all the stops, feature-wise, with this model, and in a couple of instances, they succeeded.
+The company tried to pull out all the stops, feature-wise, with this model, and they succeeded in several instances.

-The 6160 shares many features in common with the 8886, chief among them being the twenty fixed-position Shiatsu massage heads, lumbar heat, and Air Massage Mode, but of all the models the company offers, this one comes the closest to resembling a genuine massage chair.
+The 6160 shares many features with the 8886, chief among them being the twenty fixed-position Shiatsu massage heads, lumbar heat, and Air Massage Mode.
+Of all the company’s models, this one resembles a genuine massage chair the closest.

 Zero-Gravity Seating

-The presence of Zero-G seating would normally be a great feature, but given that the massage heads are stationary, it is of limited value here.
+Zero-G seating would normally be a great feature, but the massage heads are stationary, which is of limited value here.

-If they’re not hitting your pressure points the way they should, there’s still nothing you can do to change that, and what you wind up getting is a slightly stronger, more intense massage that’s not giving you the benefit you’re looking for.
+If they’re not hitting your pressure points the way they should, there’s still nothing you can do to change that.
+You wind up getting a slightly stronger, more intense massage that does not give you the benefit you’re looking for.

-The chair only offers a single Zero-G position, and it’s accessible with one touch from the remote, so credit where credit is due – it was a good attempt.
+The chair only offers a single Zero-G position, and it’s accessible with one touch from the remote, so credit where credit is due was a good attempt.

 More Airbags

-Again, without specific information from the manufacturer, we’re estimating twenty-eight First Generation Airbags, which is certainly sufficient to give a good quality air massage, and it is adjustable via the remote through three different intensity levels.
+Again, without specific information from the manufacturer, we’re estimating twenty-eight First Generation Airbags, sufficient to give a good quality air massage and adjustable via the remote through three different intensity levels.

-Airbags in the leg massage ports render a good calf massage, and this chair does feature stationary massage heads in the footwells, giving you something close to a foot massage, which is an improvement.
+Airbags in the leg massage ports provide a good calf massage, and this chair features stationary massage heads in the footwells, which give something close to a foot massage, which is an improvement.

 Improved Heat

-The heat feature has been expanded in this model to include both the lumbar region and the leg massage ports, providing therapeutic heat to the calves, which is a nice addition.
+This model has expanded the heat feature to include both the lumbar region and the leg massage ports, which provide therapeutic heat to the calves.

-There’s still no way to control the temperature, and you can’t selectively enable heat in one area but not the other, but this change still represents a big improvement over previous efforts.
+There’s still no way to control the temperature, and you can’t selectively enable heat in one area.
+However, not the other, this change still represents a big improvement over previous efforts.

 Easy-to-Use Remote

-The 6160’s remote is reasonably well organized, and in the absence of an abundance of features, the learning curve for the chair is slight.
-Mastery won’t take any time at all.
+The 6160’s remote is reasonably well organized, and the chair’s learning curve is slight in the absence of an abundance of features.
+Mastery will take no time at all.

 Pros & Cons of MCombo Massage Chairs

-We’ve tried to be fair in our extended MCombo Massage Chair review, and paint a complete picture of what you’re getting if you decide to buy any of these chairs.
+We’ve tried to be fair in our extended MCombo Massage Chair review and paint a complete picture of what you’re getting if you buy any of these chairs.
 But as you have seen, they have their share of problems, shortcomings, and limitations.

-These chairs are extremely low priced.
-That is perhaps their biggest potential advantage, but this is offset by their poor quality and relative lack of capability.
+These chairs are extremely low priced, perhaps their biggest potential advantage, but this is offset by their poor quality and relative lack of capability.

 MCombo Massage Chair Review Conclusion

-Of all the chairs offered by MCombo, the only one we can recommend for serious consideration is the recliner, MCombo 8031, which we feel would make a good lounging or budget-priced gaming chair.
+Of all the chairs MCombo offers, the only one we can recommend for serious consideration is the recliner MCombo 8031.
+We feel it would make a good lounging or budget-priced gaming chair.

-In our view, none of these meet even the minimum requirements to be considered true massage chairs and are best avoided.
-For just slightly more money, you can get a true massage chair with an S-Track, rollers, and a host of other features that these products just don’t offer.
+We believe none of these meet the minimum requirements to be considered true massage chairs and are best avoided.
+For just slightly more money, you can get a true massage chair with an S-Track, rollers, and many other features that these products don’t offer.